eddymankim/SNWG/_posts/2017-09-26-Foray-into-WebGL.md

 The "module" is exporting a bunch of things we usually use together.
 The main THREE implementation is getting passed through in the first line, the postprocessing effects are exported on the second, and so on.
-This is a good way of organizing related groups of files together.
+This is a good way of importing related groups of files.

 ~~~JavaScript
 /// root directory for asset files